Protect Yourself and Slow the Spread of COVID-19

 Check your symptoms online:

-If you have symptoms, contact your medical provider.
+If you have symptoms, stay home but contact your medical provider.
 If you do not have a primary care provider, you can contact an urgent care facility or your local health department.

 To access testing, you need approval from a clinician.
 If your clinician deems it necessary, they will provide testing or give you a referral that allows you to make an appointment at a testing site near you.
 For more information, visit the MDPH's webpage on testing.
 To find a testing site near you, visit MDPH's interactive COVID-19 Test Site Locator map.